Our expert: Sue Baic (BSc 1984), dietician and lecturer in nutrition and public health

 A wide range of fruit and vegetables can count towards this daily total, including fresh, dried, canned and juiced.
 Frozen fruit and vegetables count too, and may even be higher in antioxidants than fresh ones that have been on the shelf for a while.
 A glass of fruit juice, a handful of dried fruit or nuts and a portion of cooked pulses count, but only once each.
 Try to ‘eat a rainbow’ by selecting items of different colours to get a good balance of antioxidants.

 Children who eat fruit and vegetables are more likely to eat them as adults.
 As a rough guide, a portion for children is the amount that will fit into the palm of their hand.
 Often raw fruit and vegetables that children can eat with their fingers go down well.
 Try incorporating fruit and vegetables into pasta sauces, pizza toppings, soups and fruit smoothies.
-For a great range of practical ideas, see the Top Tips for Top Mums website.

 Sue Baic is a registered dietitian and lecturer in nutrition and public health at the University of Bristol.
 She is co-author of Nutrition for Dummies, GL Diet for Dummies and Living Gluten Free for Dummies.